rightjs/rightjs-docs/docs/en/docs/util/xhr.md

 # Xhr

-Xhr is the standard XML HTTP request handler for RightJS.
+Xhr is the standard XmlHTTPRequest handler for RightJS.

 ## Options